-Tools used in the U.S. Monthly Drought Outlook (MDO) included the updated Climate Prediction Center (CPC) temperature and precipitation outlooks for June, various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), CFSv2 monthly forecasts of temperature and precipitation, the 384-hour total precipitation forecasts from several runs of the GFS, climatology for June, and recent precipitation.
-The May 23 U.S. Drought Monitor (USDM) was used for existing drought areas (D1 or drier) in the MDO.
+Tools used in the U.S. Monthly Drought Outlook (MDO) included the updated Climate Prediction Center (CPC) temperature and precipitation outlooks for August, various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), Week 3-4 outlooks, CFSv2 monthly forecasts of temperature and precipitation, the 384-hour total precipitation forecasts from several runs of the GFS, climatology for August, and recent precipitation.
+The July 25 U.S. Drought Monitor (USDM) was used to identify existing drought areas (D1 or drier) in the MDO.
 For consistency, MDO regional write-ups will be based upon the 7 regions in the U.S. Drought Monitor summary.

-Forecast confidence for the South region is moderate (southern TX) to high.
+Forecast confidence for the Northeast is moderate (coastal New England) to high (mid-Atlantic).